Students at St Anne’s participate in numerous sports and other activities, including the musical, literary and artistic side of College life.

 St Anne's Classics Society

 The St Anne's College Classics Society exists to promote interaction between students and tutors across all years in the college.
 The Society organizes a guest lecture every term, helps coordinate the Brasenose-St Anne's Classical Symposium, and hosts a variety of social events.
-In the course of the last ten years we have also arranged five summer reading parties to Cornwall and one visit to the Villa Virgiliana in Cuma on the Bay of Naples.
+In the course of the last ten years we have also arranged eight summer reading parties to Cornwall and one visit to the Villa Virgiliana in Cuma on the Bay of Naples.

 On Saturday 16 November the St Anne's Classics Society held a seminar on Syria in Antiquity in aid of the Oxfam Syria Crisis Appeal.
 Many thanks to our speakers, Oliver Moody and Prof. Bert Smith, and to all those who supported the event.
 Prof. Smith took us on an archaeological journey around ancient Syria while Oliver spoke about the heritage, the current sufferings, and the future prospects for Syria's Christian community.
 A total of £1,725 pounds was raised.